Babylon's Ashes (The Expanse episode): The Rocinante

-In an attempt to wrest control of the rail gun emplacements on the Ring, the ship uses a remote-controlled ice freighter, the Giambattista to deliver different strike teams to the Ring Station amidst a seeming accidental spill of several hundred cargo containers; despite the success of the distraction, the teams are overwhelmed by the withering firepower of renegade Martian troops stationed to protect the rail guns.
-Bobbie Draper (Frankie Adams) manages to single-handedly destroy the power source for the rail guns, rendering them inert, and the Rocinante wipes out the remaining Free Navy fighters.
+In an attempt to wrest control of the rail gun emplacements on the Ring, the ship uses a remote-controlled ice freighter, the Giambattista, to deliver multiple strike teams to the Ring Station amidst a screen of several hundred decoy cargo containers.
+Most teams land on the station successfully, but become overwhelmed by the withering firepower of renegade Martian troops stationed to protect the rail guns.
+Bobbie Draper (Frankie Adams) single-handedly destroys the power source for the rail guns, rendering them inert, and the Rocinante wipes out the remaining Free Navy fighters.

 Knowing that Inaros' Free Navy fleet is on its way, Naomi Nagata (Dominique Tipper) suggests that instead of trying to mount a counter-attack, they instead concentrate on awakening the entities dormant within the Ring.
 Believing she is also killing her son aboard the Pella, she momentarily hesitates before detonating the Giambattista's energy core, serving as the catalyst that awakens the Ring entities which waste no time in obliterating Marco Inaros and his ship.
 Nagata is overcome with guilt, knowing that while she has ended the war, she believes she has ended the life of her only son in doing so.

-In the aftermath of the trade union formation, Bobbie becomes the new pilot for the ship.
+Bobbie becomes the new pilot for the Rocinante.
 Clarissa Mao (Nadine Nicole), discovering that the enhancements she had received have considerably shortened her life, chooses to remain aboard the ship as a mechanic under Amos (Wes Chatham).
 Holden and Nagata remain together, enjoying their hard-earned moment of peace.

 The Transport Union

-The representatives of Earth, Mars and the Belter Union gather to discuss the formation of a transport union to deal with trade head to and from the Ring, but the Belters, led by Drummer, balk at potentially being constantly outvoted in any substantive decision-making by the Inners.
+The representatives of Earth, Mars and the Belter Union gather to discuss the formation of a transport union to deal with trade headed to and from the Ring, but the Belters, led by Drummer, balk at potentially being constantly outvoted in any substantive decision-making by the Inners.
 Holden, in attendance, points out that Inaros was as successful as he was by taking advantage of the Belter fear that the fruits of the future would always be held back from them, and therefore denying them a future.
 Earth's Secretary General Chrisjen Avasarala (Shohreh Aghdashloo) then proposes that the trade union be independent, based at Medina Station and led by someone without allegiances to any faction; she nominates Holden, as he would be an acceptable choice amongst all three groups.
 He reluctantly agrees, but upon official acceptance of the post, he immediately resigns and appoints Drummer in his place, to ensure true parity among the Inners and the Belters.

 Before the episode fades to end credits, the viewer sees the Ring alone in the darkness of space, occasionally ripple with red, and a faint blue outline of Duarte's protomolecule warship station can be seen in the center of the Ring.